claudiolissona/claudiolissona.github.io/_pages/data.md

   <div class="work-in-progress">
     <div class="line-item">
       <div>
-        <strong>EA-MD-QD is a collection of large monthly and quarterly EA and EA member countries datasets for macroeconomic analysis.
+         <div> EA-MD-QD is a collection of large monthly and quarterly EA and EA member countries datasets for                   macroeconomic analysis. </div>
-                The EA member countries covered are: AT, BE, DE, EL, ES, FR, IE, IT, NL, PT.
+          <div> The EA member countries covered are: AT, BE, DE, EL, ES, FR, IE, IT, NL, PT. </div>
-                The dataset is updated regularly and is publicly available under the license CC-BY-NC.
+          <div> The dataset is updated regularly and is publicly available under the license CC-BY-NC. </div>
-                The dataset with all vintages since December 2023 is available at: <a href="https://zenodo.org/records/14018642">Download here</a>.
+          <div> The dataset with all vintages since December 2023 is available at:
+                <a href="https://zenodo.org/records/14018642">Download here</a>.
-                If you find the data useful, and decide to use it for your own research, please cite:
+          <div> If you find the data useful, and decide to use it for your own research, please cite: </div>
-                Large datasets for the euro area and its member countries and the dynamic effects of the common monetary policy
+          <div> Large datasets for the euro area and its member countries and the dynamic effects of the common                   monetary policy </div>
-                M. Barigozzi, C. Lissona, L. Tonni, arXiv, 2024.
+          <div> M. Barigozzi, C. Lissona, L. Tonni, arXiv, 2024. </div>
         </div>
     </div>
   </div>